studybuffalo/django-flexible-subscriptions/README.rst

 Django Flexible Subscriptions provides subscription and recurrent billing for `Django`_ applications.
-Any payment provider can be quickly added by overriding the placeholder functions.
+Any payment provider can be quickly added by overriding the placeholder methods.

 .. _Django: https://www.djangoproject.com/